ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Last name
   * - Age
   * - DOB
   * - Mailing Address
+  * - Mailing ZIP Code
   * - Social Security Number
   * - Wages (income from this job)
   * - Employer ID
   * - Employer Name
   * - Employer Address
-  * - Employer Zip Code
+  * - Employer ZIP Code
   * - Type of Tax Form (W2 or 1099)

 If a simulant does not have a social security number but is